tisanelabs/tisanedocs/tisane_embedded.md

 As parsing language is a complex matter, the language models are complex structures.
 To optimize the user experience in different scenarios, Tisane provides two ways to work with the language models:

 1. **Lazy loading**.
 Minor portions of the language model are loaded at the initialization, while the lexicon is queried on the go.
 The initialization takes a couple of seconds, but the initial queries may be a bit slower.
 Overall, the lazy loading requires roughly 20 to 30 Mb RAM per language, with additional fixed amount of 30 to 40 Mb.
 2. **Preloading**.
 The entire language model, except for the spellchecking dictionary, is preloaded into the RAM at the initialization time.
 On a modern midrange machine, equipped with an SSD, it takes between 20 to 40 seconds.
 The lexicon takes about 400 to 800 Mb per language.
+Callback interface is provided to display the progress when loading.

 The preloading mode is recommended for server-based applications and cases when there is a lot of data to analyze.
 For incidental usage, as well as low-spec hardware, we recommend lazy loading.